Ganon's Castle Walkthrough

 Fire Barrier in Ocarina of Time

-Until the Light Barrier is Dispelled
+Dispel the Light Barrier

 Move the Pillar West of the Great Hall and Enter